IABTechLab/uid2-web-integrations/localtest/setup.md

 ### Linux

 It depends on your distribution - google `[Your distro] trust ca certificate` and follow the steps you find.

+## Ready to go

+That's it - you should be ready to run!
+Run `npm run localtest` and after a few seconds, the sites should all be launched in your default browser.